jodasko/SimpleThemeEditor/READMEE.md.txt

  - This version does not valid if a Reference Name is already set
  - Border or Font Sizes always accepts two references ONLY
  - For UX's sake, Radio Buttons was removed as it was not clear its funtionality

+## Changes made with {variable.references} will be shown once Save button is clicked !

 ## Developer:
 Carlos Salazar :)